Muhao-Chen/muhao-chen.github.io/_pages/professional-activities.md

 * Aircraft Engineering and Aerospace Technology
 * Journal of the Astronautical Sciences
 * International Journal of Numerical Methods for Heat and Fluid Flow
 * ACM Transactions on Knowledge Discovery from Data
+* International Journal of Physical Sciences
 * Journal of Engineering Computations
 * Acta Mechanica et Automatica
 * ASME Open Journal of Engineering